 Of course, if you are an AT&T customer, that makes it easy how to use this offer!
 One way that might be potentially helpful is if you are in a contract and want to get out.
 You will be required to pay an early termination fee (ETF) which is a total of $325 minus $10 per month of activated service on that line.
 So, if you have been in your contract with your phone (smartphone) for 12 months already, you will be required to pay $205.
 This $150 Amex offer comes pretty close to wiping that out!

 If you do want to leave AT&T to go to another carrier, check the carriers you may be considering a move to.
-T-Mobile will pay your early termination fee (and you need to turn in phone, many people turn in some old, cheaper phone) if you switch to T-Mobile.
+T-Mobile will pay your early termination fee (and you need to turn in a phone, many people turn in some old, cheaper phone) if you switch to T-Mobile.
 So, they give you a prepaid Visa card for the amount of your ETF, you pay the ETF with your Amex card, and you just got some free money!
 Plus, you may get some extra money by selling whatever phone you used on your old carrier, so this could make it a somewhat lucrative time to switch to T-Mobile.

 But, Wait!